-- Reading this booklet. - Discussing ideas with your form tutor in form time. - Using opportunities to discuss ideas or ask questions about colleges to Ms Vash Lad our Careers Advisor at school and talking to the Post-16 Providers in school during parents evening. - Making time to access the online Web platforms which provide advice about potential careers you might consider and what skills/qualification are required to move into this type of job role. - Talking about your future and what you would like to do with your parents/carers before Friday 1st March when we would like you to select and submit your option choices. - Talking to your teachers about the courses we offer in school and what you need to do to be successful on this course. - Contacting the teachers listed as contacts at the bottom of the option subject, for further guidance or information about the subject/course.
+- Reading this booklet. - Discussing ideas with your teachers and form tutor in form time. - Using opportunities to discuss ideas or ask questions about colleges to Mrs Karen Hodgson, our Careers Advisor at school, and talking to the Post-16 Providers in school during parents evening. - Making time to access the online Web platforms which provide advice about potential careers you might consider and what skills/qualification are required to move into this type of job role.